 Provided that you do not place your UV bulb any closer than recommended (around 18″), then there should be no safety concerns.
-The covering over top is mesh and will allow UV and heat to penetrate.
+The covering over top is meshing and will allow UV and heat to penetrate.
 The plastic parts and material of the topper itself will not melt.

 How big is too large of a turtle to be able to use this dock?

 Any turtle larger than ~12″ is probably not going to be able to fit.
 The hole that the turtles walk up into is 7″ wide.
-Turtles larger than this size however are going to need a MUCH larger tank than what the TurtleTopper can accommodate.
+Turtles larger than this size, however, are going to need a MUCH larger tank than what the TurtleTopper can accommodate.